mholtman/pillartechnology.github.io/_posts/2015-03-20-what_makes_a_good_tech_lead.markdown

 ---

 After reading all of the submissions and consulting with the oracles, I have finally made a decision.
-Each submission was great in its own rite, but one captured all of the nuances of what it means to be a 'Pillar Tech Lead'.
+Each submission was great in its own right, but one captured all of the nuances of what it means to be a 'Pillar Tech Lead'.
 Ironically, he was one of the last to submit and questioned his ability to write a 'good' blog post.
 Once again, Kevin shows all of us... just how it is supposed to be done.